hichem2231/javascript-learning/README.md

-# javascript-learning
+# JavaScript Learning

-Learning JavaScript basics with simple examples and exercises
+This repository contains simple JavaScript examples created while learning the basics of the language.